docQodly/docs/docs/studio/design-webforms/events.md

     - <Column.List align="center" justifyContent="between">
         <Column.Item width="55%">
-            For <span style={{fontWeight: 'bold'}}>Entity selections</span>: offer the ability to arrange and choose attributes for sorting.
+            For <strong>Entity selections</strong>: offer the ability to arrange and choose attributes for sorting.
 You can query, refresh, load all entities of a particular data class, and create new empty selections.
         </Column.Item>
         <Column.Item width="40%">
             <img alt="explorer" src={require('./img/contextualPanel_entitySelectionStandardActions.png').default} style={{borderRadius: '6px'}} />